 Fortunately, there are some easy ways to prevent such an unpleasant result.

 And in a minute, I’m going to share them with you.

 But first, I want to make sure that you understand a few additional problems that come from shooting directly at the sun:

 Additional Problems to Overcome When Shooting Into the Sun

-If you’re photographing against the sun, then you’re going to encounter a number of issues, beyond the overexposure-underexposure problem I talked about earlier.
+If you’re photographing against the sun, then you will encounter a number of issues, beyond the overexposure-underexposure problem I talked about earlier.

 Which is why it pays to anticipate these in advance, and make changes before they ruin your images.

 While shooting into the sun often results in a dark subject and a bright background, you’ll occasionally end up with something different: